 The initial explosion almost instantaneously triggered four more at surrounding buildings.
 Tossed into the air by a blast, a timber or large piece of iron struck Celia Smith, fracturing her skull and mortally wounding her.
 The niece of a grocer on Main Street in Enfield died hours later.
 To escape injury, Smith's panic-stricken colleagues in the cartridge-making building burst through doors and leaped through windows.

 The catastrophe could have been worse.
-A building packed with coarse, unground gunpowder was damaged, but it didn't explode.
-Enough gunpowder was in another building, the Courant reported, "to have destroyed the whole village" if it had exploded.
+A building packed with coarse, unground gunpowder suffered damage, but it didn't explode.
+Hazard stored enough gunpowder in another building, the Courant reported, "to have destroyed the whole village" if it had exploded.

 "It is remarkable," the newspaper wrote, "that there were no more lives lost."

 En route home via train from New York, Hazard received word of the disaster at a stop in Berlin, Conn.
-His financial losses were estimated at $15,000 -- $12,000 for the roughly 10 tons of gunpowder that exploded, $3,000 for five wooden buildings destroyed.
-But that was merely a dent in Hazard's booming business.
+His financial losses were estimated at $15,000 — $12,000 for the roughly 10 tons of gunpowder that exploded, $3,000 for five wooden buildings destroyed.
+But the disaster merely dented Hazard's booming business.

 "The loss will not interfere with the operations of the company," the Courant reported, "as there are 75 mills left."